Connecting Indigenous Youth

 Meaningful connection and support for Aboriginal youth

 The Young Mens Group is a program that supports young men to remain in school, stay connected to culture and make healthy life decisions.
-Rural Doctors Foundation Grants for Good Health gave a funding boost to this innovative program.
+A grant from Rural Doctors Foundation gave a funding boost to this innovative program.

 Members of the Family Wellbeing team of the Nhulundu Health Service had been running the Young Men’s Group unofficially, without funding.
 The Group helps support vulnerable youth in the Gladstone area.
 These were young men aged 13 to 14, who were mostly coming through from child safety referral systems.
 The group were meeting after school for a feed, and to play basketball.

 The initial results were showing the service was making a world of difference in their lives.

 Peter Stuart and Ronald Donald from the Nhulundu Health Services knew they could do much more with a little support.

 And so, they applied for a grant from the Rural Doctors Foundation.

 When Peter and Ronald found out they had secured the grant, they literally did a happy dance around the office.
 The youth were also over the moon.
 The funding meant the facilitators could buy equipment to do fun activities like kayaking, fishing, and hiking.